DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-degree-entry-requirements.md

 {{ appScreenshots({
   hideContents: true,
   items: [{
-      text: "Do you have any additional degree subject requirements?",
+    id: "degree-subject-requirements",
-      img: { src: "degree-subject-requirements.png" }
+    text: "Do you have any additional degree subject requirements?"
   }]
 }) }}

 Upon returning to the course description tab, providers are shown a summary of their answers, and any additional text they entered.